Patrick Roy: Post-playing career

 On November 21, 2008, Roy's other son, Frederick Roy, found trouble playing for the Remparts when he cross-checked an opponent in the head after a stoppage in play.
 Frederick was ultimately suspended 15 games by the QMJHL for the incident, which occurred the night before Patrick Roy's jersey retirement ceremony in Montreal.

 In May 2009, several unnamed sources reported that Roy was offered the head coaching position with the Colorado Avalanche.
 He turned down the position, but expressed the possibility of becoming an NHL-level coach at some future date.

 In September 2012, Roy started a new chapter in his career by becoming a permanent member of the French–Canadian hockey talk show l'Antichambre, where he worked as a hockey analyst.
-He was reunited on the set with his former head coach, Mario Tremblay, the man in part responsible for his departure from Montreal.
+He was reunited on the set with his former head coach, Mario Tremblay.

 In January 2024, it was announced that Roy, in partnership with Canadian businessmen Jean Bédard and Jacques Tanguay (a former owner of the Remparts), had purchased a minority stake in Boxers de Bordeaux, a professional team playing in the French Ligue Magnus.